 How to Clean and Care For Cameo Jewelry

 Antique cameo jewelry is subject to discoloration over time.
 While hard stones are more resilient, shells are prone to cracks and dryness.
 It’s important to clean your antique jewelry to preserve its value, and beauty, and prolong its lifespan.
 Fortunately, caring for your cameo is relatively uncomplicated.
 Cleaning

 To clean your cameos, simply wash them in warm, soapy water.
 Avoid using any abrasive detergents or cleaners, and always wipe with a soft cloth.
 It is also recommended that you avoid using ultrasonic jewelry cleaners, as these can affect the color of your piece.
 Allow it to soak for 30 minutes.

-Store your cameos in a soft cloth away from other jewelry or items that much scratch it.
+Store your cameos in a soft cloth away from other jewelry or items that scratch it.
 Wipe away dust frequently.
-Because they’re prone to cracks, it’s recommended that you oil your piece a couple times a year.
-Do not use olive oil, but opt for a mineral oil which tends to be odorless and colorless.
+Because they’re prone to cracks, it’s recommended that you oil your piece a couple of times a year.
+Do not use olive oil, but opt for mineral oil that tends to be odorless and colorless.
 Dip your finger in the oil, then apply it to your cameo using your finger.
 Be sure to wipe off completely when finished cleaning.

 Cameo jewelry is a timeless antique that continues to flourish in the market today.
 With a plethora of antique options available, and contemporary designers creating reimagined versions of classics, we’re afforded the ability to continue to collect and wear beautiful pieces in the form of bracelets, necklaces, earrings, brooches, and pendants.